Gloved hands planting a tree in the ground

 Arrival and briefing

-• Arrive by 09:30 and follow directions to the parking area.
+Arrive by 9.30am in the morning or 1.00pm for joining an afternoon session.
 You will meet the staff member leading the activity and other volunteers.

 Tools and equipment

-• All necessary tools and equipment will be distributed, and the group will walk together to the work site.
-Equipment includes trees, wooden stakes/canes, tree guards, cable ties, tree planting bags, spades, post drivers, and mallets.
+All necessary tools will be distributed, and the group will walk together to the work site.
+Some equipment will be taken to the work site by a staff member using a works vehicle.
+Equipment will include trees, wooden stakes/canes, tree guards, tree planting bags, spades, post drivers, and mallets.

 Training and demonstration

-Before starting, the staff member will provide a safety briefing and training on tool use.
+Before starting, the staff member will provide a safety briefing and tool talk.
 The demonstration will cover:

 Tree planting